loganhasson/loganhasson.github.io/source/_posts/2013-10-23-all-bound-up.markdown

 comments: true
 categories: ruby, erb, binding, scope
 ---
-When getting started with ERB (Evaluated Ruby), you'll undoubtedly come accross a weird little thing called `binding`.
+When getting started with ERB (Embeded Ruby), you'll undoubtedly come accross a weird little thing called `binding`.
 It won't pop up all the time, but you'll be minding your own business one day, reading tutorials, when suddenly you'll see this: